Texas woman who sought court permission for abortion leaves state for the procedure, attorneys say | Law-Order

 - United States

-A pregnant Texas woman who sought court permission for an abortion in an unprecedented challenge to one of the most restrictive bans in the US has left the state to obtain the procedure, her attorneys said Monday.
+A pregnant Texas woman whose fetus has a fatal condition left the state to get an abortion elsewhere before the state Supreme Court on Monday rejected her unprecedented challenge of one of the most restrictive bans in the US.

-The announcement came as Kate Cox, 31, was awaiting a ruling from the Texas Supreme Court over whether she could legally obtain an abortion under narrow exceptions to the state's ban.
-A judge gave Cox, a mother of two from the Dallas area, permission last week but that decision was put on hold by the state's all-Republican high court.
+Kate Cox, a 31-year-old mother of two, had spent nearly a week seeking court permission in Texas to end her pregnancy, but her attorney said she could not wait any longer and left the state.
+Her baby has a condition known as trisomy 18, which has low survival rates, and her lawsuit argued that continuing the pregnancy jeopardized both her health and ability to have more children.

+Texas' abortion ban makes narrow exceptions when the life of the mother is in danger but not for fetal anomalies.
+Republican Attorney General Ken Paxton argued that Cox had not shown that any of the complications in her pregnancy rose to the level of threatening her life.

 ''Her health is on the line.
 She's been in and out of the emergency room and she couldn't wait any longer,'' said Nancy Northup, president and CEO of the Center for Reproductive Rights, which was representing Cox.

 The organization did not disclose where Cox went.
-On Monday, she was 20 weeks and six days pregnant.
+On Monday, she would have been 20 weeks and six days pregnant.

+Hours after Cox's attorneys announced she had left Texas, the state Supreme Court issued its decision that ruled against Cox.
+It came three days after the court temporarily halted a lower judge's ruling that gave Cox permission to get an abortion.

-Cox was believed to be the first woman in the US to ask a court for permission for an abortion since Roe v.
+''No one disputes that Ms. Cox's pregnancy has been extremely complicated.
+Any parents would be devastated to learn of their unborn child's trisomy 18 diagnosis,'' the court wrote. ''Some difficulties in pregnancy, however, even serious ones, do not pose the heightened risks to the mother the exception encompasses.''
+Cox, who lives in the Dallas area, was believed to be the first woman in the US to ask a court for permission for an abortion since Roe v.
 Wade was overturned last year.
 Her lawsuit quickly became a high-profile test of bans in Texas and a dozen other GOP-controlled states, where abortion is prohibited at nearly all stages of pregnancy.
 Days after Cox filed her lawsuit, a pregnant woman in Kentucky also asked a court to allow an abortion.
 There has been no ruling yet in that case.

-Republican Texas Attorney General Ken Paxton, who has defended the state's strict anti-abortion laws for nearly a decade, argued that Cox did not demonstrate that the pregnancy had put her life in danger.

-''The Texas Legislature did not intend for courts to become revolving doors of permission slips to obtain abortions,'' Paxton's office wrote in a filing to the state Supreme Court last week.
+In Texas, Paxton mounted an aggressive defense to try to prevent Cox from having an abortion.
+He sent three Houston hospitals letters warning of legal consequences — both criminal and civil — if they allowed Cox's physician to provide the procedure.
+He also argued that Cox had not demonstrated that her life was at imminent risk, including noting that she was sent home after her multiple visits to emergency rooms.
+Cox had cesarean surgeries during her first two pregnancies.
+Her lawsuit argued that inducing labor would carry a risk of a uterine rupture because of her prior C-sections, and that another one at full term would would endanger her ability to carry another child.
+But Paxton contended those arguments still fell short.

+''Rather, the only question is whether Ms. Cox's condition meets the exception, regardless of how long the child is expected to live,'' Paxton's office told the court in a filing over the weekend.
+Dr. Leilah Zahedi-Spung, a maternal fetal medicine specialist in Colorado and a fellow with Physicians for Reproductive Health, said when lethal fetal anomalies are diagnosed ''there's only risk to that pregnant person and no benefit unfortunately for that innocent child.'' ''You are putting your body through risks without any benefit because prolonging the pregnancy doesn't change the survival rate,'' Zahedi-Spung said.

-Doctors told Cox that her fetus has a condition known as trisomy 18, which has a very high likelihood of miscarriage or stillbirth, and low survival rates, according to her lawsuit filed last week in Austin.
-They also told Cox that inducing labor or carrying the baby to term could jeopardize her ability to have another child.
+Doctors told Cox that her fetus has a condition known as trisomy 18, which is when a baby has an extra copy of chromosome 18.
+The diagnosis has a very high likelihood of miscarriage or stillbirth, and low survival rate.
+Doctors told Cox that inducing labor or carrying the baby to term could jeopardize her ability to have another child.

-Trisomy 18 occurs in approximately 1 in 2,500 diagnosed pregnancies, doctors told the court in the brief filed Monday.
-There is no live birth in about 70 per cent of pregnancies involving the diagnosis that proceed past 12 weeks gestational age, according to the brief.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)